2014 Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 The 2014 Lincoln penny represents a significant milestone in American numismatic history, marking the fourth year of the Union Shield design era that began in 2010.

-This penny is part of the culmination of the Lincoln Cent series, which began in 1909 to honor the 100th anniversary of President Abraham Lincoln’s birth.
-The 2014 penny continued the tradition established with Victor David Brenner’s iconic portrait of President Abraham Lincoln on the obverse, which has graced the penny since its inception in 1909.
+The Lincoln Cent series started in 1909 to honor the 100th anniversary of President Abraham Lincoln’s birth.
+It is the longest-running portrait coin in U.S. history.
+The 2014 penny continued the tradition established with sculptor Victor David Brenner’s iconic Lincoln portrait, which has appeared on every cent since inception.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)